Donklord/BrewAssist/README.md

 # BrewAssist #
 ### Introduction ###

 This project is a brewing assistance program.
-Its is designed to assist beer homebrewers to create batch recipies, track brew day progress and track key brewing metrics over multiple batches.
+Its is designed to assist beer homebrewers to create recipies, track brew day progress and track key brewing metrics over multiple batches.

 ### Motivation ###
 This is a learning project for me to help bridge two of my interests; brewing beer and programming.
 My background in programming is based on C / Assembly, so this is my first time learning an object oriented programing language.
 I have no dought that this program is really inefficient and I am probably doing a lot of things the hard way.